jordanbinskin/hugo-blog/content/_index.md

 Hi!
 This is the personal blog of Jordan Binskin - all opinions my own.

-I'm a front-end web developer by trade, sprinkle in a bit of node.
-I also hobby in game dev.
+I'm a software engineer by trade.

 ~~~javascript
 const jordan = () => null;